SEND - Special Educational Needs and Disabilities Report 2023

 - Physical and Sensory – This area includes sensory impairments, such as visual impairment (VI) and hearing impairment (HI), as well as physical disabilities such as cerebral palsy.
-Children with these disabilities will usually access support from the specific local team, which may be a combination of education and health services.

 - Social, Emotional and Mental Health – This area includes children who are struggling with emotional regulation, social skills or who are dealing with a mental health difficulty.
 Some children may have a diagnosed disorder such as ADHD (Attention Deficit Hyperactivity Disorder) or ADD (Attention Deficit Disorder) which affect how they behave.

 At Borrow Wood we recognise that children may have needs in more than one area, and every child is different; often the area of need given for a particular child is their ‘prime’ area and we always look at the individual child when thinking about how best to support them.